 While saving money from my salary ranks top on my to-do list, the challenge has always been how to do it while meeting my basic needs, accomplishing other financial needs, or repaying my secured loans.
 However, after review, I have come across the following helpful tips.

 One avenue where I can get some money for saving is to free up extra cash in my paycheck by keeping a good budget.
 After settling my bills and sparing a few coins for personal entertainment, the rest of the money will go to my savings account.
 For instance, I have realized that I spend a lot of money on food because I like dining out.
 I’ll thus have to adjust and start cooking most of the meals at home.
-Another adjustment will be on reduction of my utility bills, and unsubscribing from services that I don’t need.
+Another adjustment will be to reduce my utility bills, by looking for cheaper energy suppliers and considering things like low income internet for families.
+I can also look at unsubscribing from services that I don’t need to save money too.

 A careful analysis of my paycheck to see how much I take home will give me a figure that I need to work with.
 This is the balance after my employer has taken out taxes, insurance, and any other statutory deductions.
 After the breakdown, an easy way to increase my savings would be to notch up my contributions to the savings scheme.
 My target is to save enough of my salary to reach the full employee match as it stands in my retirement plan.

 Another consideration on my list is making my debts less expensive, and I may have to explore ways like refinancing student loans to get a lower rate.
 With a reduced monthly repayment rate, I’ll have more money to include in my savings budget.
 Alternatively, I can get a new card with a zero percent introductory promotional rate and transfer my high-interest credit card debt to it.